wikiped/Wsl-IpHandler/README.md

    Execute from Powershell prompt:

-   (Feel free to reboot the computer or execute `Remove-WslNetworkAdapter` beforehand to see that the changes are percistant after system reboot)
+   (Feel free to reboot the computer or execute `Remove-WslNetworkAdapter` beforehand to see that the changes are persistent after system reboot)

    ```powershell
    wsl -d Ubuntu